Questions we get, daily

-We are developing an updated online booking solution right now.
-In the interim, and because there is some logistical information to discuss, we’ve found that it makes sense to contact us by phone to make your booking.
-We can chat about what you would like to see, your schedule, your preferred meet-up location, any special needs, etc. The “process” is flexible, but it’s usually helpful to chat early on.
+You can book online or contact us by phone to make your booking.
+We can chat about what you would like to see, your schedule, your preferred meet-up location, any special needs, etc. The process is flexible, but it’s usually helpful to chat early on.
 Note that cruise bookings are not confirmed until payment is received.

 What if we’re more than the 6 passenger maximum?

-Book more boats!
-U.S. Coast Guard regulations limit us to six passengers per boat (regardless of age).
+Reserve more boats!
+U.S. Coast Guard regulations limit us to 6 passengers per boat (regardless of age).
 Fortunately, depending on availability, you can reserve more than one vessel.
 At slower speeds, we can cruise closely enough to enjoy comfortable conversations between boats, and we can tie up on anchor, and hang out together.

 Where can we start our tours?

-As of the start of the 2018 season, we have 7 public dock locations for embarkation in the greater Washington DC area (including DC, Virginia & Maryland).
-And we’re adding more all the time.
 Note that we are not a river taxi service.
-We offer custom, private, sightseeing and recreational cruises, with a minimum duration of 1 hour (2 hour minimum out of National Harbor).
+We offer custom, private, sightseeing and recreational cruises, with a minimum duration of 1 hour from some locations.
 If you’re in need of a river taxi, you’re in luck—check out our friends page for information on Potomac Riverboat Company.